-Highlight the desired option or value and press is to select.
+Highlight the desired option or value and press (%) to select.

-🖉 The 🖪 Menu
+The Menu

-The The menu is context-sensitive: its contents vary with camera settings or the type of image displayed; options that are currently unavailable are shown in gray.
-The menu is not available in auto mode.
+The menu is context-sensitive: its contents vary with camera settings or the type of image displayed; options that are currently unavailable are shown in gray.
+In auto mode, pressing displays the shooting mode menu (\$\square\$ 7).